Bikeman868/Prius/README.md

       public string Description { get; set; }
     }

-For ultimate flexibility you can also implement the `IDataContract` interface
+For greater flexibility you can also implement the `IDataContract` interface, in this case any declarative mappings will be applied first, then your `IDataContract` implementation can override them if it wants.

     internal enum Enum1 { Value1, Value2, Value3 }